Obama campaign veterans urge Biden to step up digital game to beat Trump

 Two of the political masterminds behind Barack Obama’s historic 2008 presidential election victory are urging presumptive Democratic presidential nominee Joe Biden and his campaign to beef up their digital game and be more aggressive in taking the fight to President Trump amid the unique 2020 political circumstances transformed by the coronavirus pandemic.

 David Axelrod – who was the senior strategist for Obama’s 2008 campaign and 2012 re-election – and 2008 campaign manager David Plouffe also urged the former vice president to prepare for and push back against a full-court press by Trump and his allies to attack and try to discredit Biden.
-They also urged the candidate to break out of the “Biden in the basement” setting from his TV studio in the basement of his Delaware home.
+They also suggested the candidate to break out of the “Biden in the basement” setting from his TV studio in the basement of his Delaware home.

 FOR BIDEN, OFFICIALLY CLINCHING NOMINATION WILL HAVE TO WAIT TILL AT LEAST JUNE